jshwelz/limehome-challenge/README.md

 ## Getting Started

-The project involves a backend api which contains functionality to retrieve information about nearby Hotels. it will use sqlite to store it locally on the database and the docs are automate created using swagger
+The project involves a backend api which contains functionality to retrieve information about nearby Hotels base on some coordinates. it will use sqlite to store it locally on the database and the docs are automate created using swagger

 ### Prerequisites